opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 _Motive to fabricate_

 44     The Prosecution argued that there was no motive to fabricate allegations against the Accused on the part of the Victim.
-In any case, based on _Goh Han Heng v Public Prosecutor_ [2003] 4 SLR(R) 374, there was no requirement for the Prosecution to prove that the Victim had no motive to falsely
+In any case, based on _Goh Han Heng v Public Prosecutor_ <span class="citation">[2003] 4 SLR(R) 374</span>, there was no requirement for the Prosecution to prove that the Victim had no motive to falsely

-implicate the Accused since the Accused had not identified any motive for the Victim to do so. [note: 73] The Defence on the other hand, citing _Khoo Kwoon Hain v Public Prosecutor_ [1995] 2 SLR(R) 591
+implicate the Accused since the Accused had not identified any motive for the Victim to do so. [note: 73] The Defence on the other hand, citing _Khoo Kwoon Hain v Public Prosecutor_ <span class="citation">[1995] 2 SLR(R) 591</span>

-and _Loo See Mei v Public Prosecutor_ [2004] 2 SLR(R) 27, argued that lack of motive on the part of a victim to fabricate allegations against the accused person is not sufficient to find the accused person
+and _Loo See Mei v Public Prosecutor_ <span class="citation">[2004] 2 SLR(R) 27</span>, argued that lack of motive on the part of a victim to fabricate allegations against the accused person is not sufficient to find the accused person

 guilty of the charges. [note: 74] In addition, according to the Defence, in order for the Prosecution to make a negative assertion that there was a lack of motive on the part of the Victim to make fabrications of sexual assault against the Accused, the burden fell on the Prosecution to adduce credible evidence to this effect.
 The Defence thus argued that it did not bear the burden of proving

 that the Victim had some reason to make false allegations against the Accused. [note: 75]

 45     It is useful at this juncture to consider the case law cited by the parties.
-In _Khoo Kwoon Hain v Public Prosecutor_ [1995] 2 SLR(R) 591, Yong Pung How CJ held at [71] that the burden of proving a lack of motive to falsely implicate the accused is on the Prosecution, and that reliance on the complainant’s word that he or she had no reason to falsely implicate the accused was not a ground to believe the complainant’s testimony due to the circularity of such reasoning.
+In _Khoo Kwoon Hain v Public Prosecutor_ <span class="citation">[1995] 2 SLR(R) 591</span>, Yong Pung How CJ held at [71] that the burden of proving a lack of motive to falsely implicate the accused is on the Prosecution, and that reliance on the complainant’s word that he or she had no reason to falsely implicate the accused was not a ground to believe the complainant’s testimony due to the circularity of such reasoning.

-46     In _Goh Han Heng v Public Prosecutor_ [2003] 4 SLR(R) 374, Yong Pung How CJ however clarified that while the burden to prove absence of motive laid on the Prosecution, such burden would only arise where the accused was able to show that the complainant had a motive to falsely implicate him.
+46     In _Goh Han Heng v Public Prosecutor_ <span class="citation">[2003] 4 SLR(R) 374</span>, Yong Pung How CJ however clarified that while the burden to prove absence of motive laid on the Prosecution, such burden would only arise where the accused was able to show that the complainant had a motive to falsely implicate him.
 Yong Pung How CJ stated at [33] of the decision:

  ...
 [W]here the accused can show that the complainant has a motive to falsely implicate him, then the burden must fall on the Prosecution to disprove that motive.
 This does not mean that the accused merely needs to allege that the complainant has a motive to falsely implicate him.
 Instead, the accused must adduce sufficient evidence of this motive so as to raise a reasonable doubt in the Prosecution’s case.
 Only then would the burden of proof shift to the Prosecution to prove that there was no such motive.
 To hold otherwise would mean that the Prosecution would have the burden of proving a lack of motive to falsely implicate the accused in literally every case, thereby practically instilling a lack of such a motive as a constituent element of every offence.

-47     Further, in _Loo See Mei v Public Prosecutor_ [2004] 2 SLR(R) 27, Yong Pung How CJ reiterated at [41] that the Prosecution’s burden in proving that there was a lack of motive to fabricate was one of “beyond reasonable doubt” not “beyond all doubt”.
+47     Further, in _Loo See Mei v Public Prosecutor_ <span class="citation">[2004] 2 SLR(R) 27</span>, Yong Pung How CJ reiterated at [41] that the Prosecution’s burden in proving that there was a lack of motive to fabricate was one of “beyond reasonable doubt” not “beyond all doubt”.

 48     Thus in my judgment, the above line of cases establishes that: